My last day as a public school music educator was not a celebration.

 If the government attempts to assign value to anything based in religious persuasion, it is already out of its lane; unfortunately, such assignments are being made, every day, by those in power.

-As for segregation, perhaps society needs to take a straight ahead look at itself.
+Perhaps society needs to take a straight ahead look at itself.
 To what extent do cultural groups self-segregate, and to what end does doing so protect and sustain culture itself?
 People of similar ilk stay close together.
 When they do not, or when they are forced apart – such as when Hurricane Katrina scattered the Creole population in the Gulf of Mexico – how do they survive?

 Many old world beliefs, discarded by progressives intent upon a new world order, had value.
 Educated people can distinguish between what is old and worthy, vs. what is archaic and outmoded.

-President Trump represents neither.
+But, President Trump represents neither.

 © 7/18/19 Ruth Ann Scanzillo All rights, including the title, those of the author, whose name appears above this line.
 Please respect original material.
 Thank you.